Speech-Rule-Engine/speech-rule-engine/README.md

 to ensure source code hygiene.
 These are too numerous to list here and are best viewed in the `devDependencies` section of the `package.json` file.

-Running `npm install` will build the single JavaScript modules, webpack the bundle file in `lib/sre.js` as well as assemble the locale files in `lib/mathmaps`.
+Running `pnpm install` will build the single JavaScript modules, webpack the bundle file in `lib/sre.js` as well as assemble the locale files in `lib/mathmaps`.
 For more details on the build process as well as how to use different bundlers see the [developers documentation